 Who was it that first thought to mash up Korean BBQ with tacos?
 I have no idea, but the idea behind vegan Korean BBQ tacos made with plant protein and kimchi is pure genius.

 It sounds like one of those recipe ideas that shouldn’t work, but it does — boldly, beautifully, and easily, especially if you’re a kimchi fan.
-Remember, though, that not all kimchee is vegan (some brands are made with fish sauce) so check labels.
+Remember, though, that not all kimchi is vegan (some brands are made with fish sauce) so check labels.

 To make this gluten-free: Use corn tortillas, GF soy sauce or tamari, and in place of seitan or other non-GF protein product; you can use tofu or Butler’s Soy Curls®.

-Yield notes: How many tacos you get from this recipe depends on the size of the tortillas used and how you distribute the ingredients.
+How many tacos you get from this recipe depends on the size of the tortillas used and how you distribute the ingredients.
 You can get 10 to 12 with small corn tortillas, and more like 8 to 10 with soft taco-size flour tortillas.

 You can even use larger, burrito-size tortillas and make wraps, in which case, you may get 6 to 8.
 Don’t worry about the math, just layer on the ingredients, and serve with plenty of napkins!